janipalsamaki/web-scraper-robot/README.md

 ## Prerequisites

-> To complete this tutorial, you need to have [Chrome](https://www.google.com/chrome/) installed.
-You also need a working [Python](https://www.python.org/) (version 3) installation.
+> To complete this tutorial, you need a working [Python](https://www.python.org/) (version 3) installation.
 On macOS / Linux, you can open the terminal and try running `python3 --version` to check if you have the required Python installed.
 On Windows, you can open the command prompt and try running `py --version` to check if you have the required Python installed.

 ## Create a directory for your software robot projects